DUNCORIR/alx-system_engineering-devops/0x01-shell_permissions/README.md

-whoami:script that prints the effective username of the current user groups:script that prints all the groups the current user is part of. sudo chown betty hello:Write a script that changes the owner of the file hello to the user betty touch hello:script that creates an empty file called hello.
+whoami:script that prints the effective username of the current user groups:script that prints all the groups the current user is part of. sudo chown betty hello:Write a script that changes the owner of the file hello to the user betty touch hello:script that creates an empty file called hello chmod +x hello:script that adds execute permission to the owner of the file hello..